 - Locate and read operator's guide.
-Improper tire pressure or overloading can cause loss of control, resulting in SEVERE INJURY or DEATH. - Always maintain proper tire pressure as shown. - NEVER exceed the vehicle load capacity of 331 kg (730 lb), including weight of operator, passenger, cargo, accessories and trailer tongue weight if applicable. - Do not overload cargo box: Maximum total cargo load: 136 kg (300 lb). - NEVER place gasoline, flammable or dangerous liquids container on carrier.
+Improper tire pressure or overloading can cause loss of control, resulting in SEVERE INJURY or DEATH. - Always maintain proper tire pressure as shown. - NEVER exceed the vehicle load capacity of 481 kg (1,060 lb), including weight of operator, passenger, cargo, accessories and trailer tongue weight if applicable. - Do not overload cargo box: Maximum total cargo load: 91 kg (200 lb). - NEVER place gasoline, flammable or dangerous liquids container on carrier.
 This can lead to an explosion. - NEVER carry passenger in cargo box or on tailgate.

-- Refer to operator's guide for more details. - NEVER place gasoline, flammable or dangerous liquids container on carrier.
-This can lead to an explosion. - NEVER carry passenger in cargo box or tailgate. - When carrying a load, Reduce your speed, turn gradually, avoid hills and rough terrain and allow more distance to stop.
+- Refer to operator's guide for more information about cargo box use. - NEVER place gasoline, flammable or dangerous liquids container on carrier.
+This can lead to an explosion. - NEVER carry a passenger in the cargo area or on tailgate. - When carrying a load, Reduce your speed, turn gradually, avoid hills and rough terrain and allow more distance to stop.